The Family Educational Rights and Privacy Act

 2. Contains information, recorded in any way, including but not limited to: handwriting, print, film, microfilm, audio/videotapes, computer media, and microfiche.

 3. Relates to a student attending the College and who is employed by the College.
-An example of this type of record is the performance rating of a student enrolled and working for the College.
+An example of this type of record is the performance rating of a student enrolled at the College who is also working for the College.

-1. Records of instructional, administrative, and educational personnel which are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute for the maker of the record.
+1. Records of instructional, administrative, supervisory, and educational personnel that are in the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute for the maker of the record.

-2. Records of the law enforcement unit, student health records, employment records, or alumni records.
-Health records, however, may be reviewed by physicians of the student’s choosing.
+2. Records of the law enforcement unit, student medical records, employment records, or alumni records.
+Student medical records, however, may be reviewed by physicians or other treatment professional of the student’s choosing.

-3. Alumni records which contain information about a student after he or she is no longer in attendance at the College and which do not relate to the person as a student.
+3. Post-attendance (alumni) records that contain information about a student after he or she is no longer in attendance at the College and that do not relate to the person as a student.
+However, records that pertain to an individual’s previous attendance at the College as a student are "Education Records" regardless of when they were created or received by the College.

-4. Records maintained by Montgomery County Community College legal counsel.
+5. Records maintained by the College's legal counsel.

 • Student’s full name